High (Lighthouse Family song): Critical reception

 Chuck Taylor of Billboard wrote, "After being released in the U.K. nearly a year ago, this spiritual gem of a single is finally seeing the light of day here.
 One of many high points on the duo's delicious sophomore album, "Postcards From Heaven", "High" has been released to AC radio in its original form.
 For the clubs and dance radio, it has been lovingly reconstructed by two of clubland's most revered remixers: Boris Dlugosch and Francois Kevorkian.
 In its original state, "High" is a postcard-perfect R&B-splashed slice of pop music.
 In the hands of both Dlugosch and Kevorkian, it becomes an anthemic house inflected pop song.
 There is just no denying the song's buoyant beats, mahogany-hued vocals, and soaring rhythms.
 It's one of those songs that truly deserves to be a hit at both radio and clubs.
 If, as Faithless proclaims, God is a DJ, "High" is poised for much success."
 Scottish newspaper Daily Record commented, "There's nothing like working to a formula.
 First they were lifted, now they're high".
 A reviewer from Music Week gave the song four out of five, adding, "The anthemic backing vocals provide a slight twist, but otherwise there are no surprises here — the duo produce another single of fautless quality which radio will find impossible to ignore."

 Music video

 A music video was made to accompany the song.
 The clip is in black and white, except when Tunde Baiyewu begins to sing.
 There are scenes of Paul Tucker getting off the train at Newcastle upon Tyne and exiting the city's Central Station.
-There are also scenes of Tunde singing in an autumn park and the Tynemouth beach, standing outside the Cruddas Park (now Riverside Dene) flats in Elswick, a girl lying and rolling on the grass while playing with flowers, and an abandoned house near Dungeness.
+There are also scenes of Baiyewu singing in an autumn park and the Tynemouth beach, standing outside the Cruddas Park (now Riverside Dene) flats in Elswick, a girl lying and rolling on the grass while playing with flowers, and an abandoned house near Dungeness.

 Filmed in North East England and Kent, the video shows some prominent local landmarks: the Tyne Bridge is shown at the very start along with the Quayside, and a number of shots of Baiyewu take place on the Middlesbrough Transporter Bridge, Port Clarence and Haverton Hill, which is also the backdrop for the single covers.